 Adobe has made it very easy for us to export multiple photos in Lightroom to speed up the post production workflow.
-They then took it a step further and made it possible to mass export multiple images in different formats and sizes and to different places at once.
+They then took it a step further and made it possible to mass export multiple images in different file formats and sizes with custom names and to different places at once.

 We’ll first look at the straight forward way to export multiple photos and then the huge time saving way to export different versions of the same image.